DataDog/documentation/content/en/security_platform/cloud_workload_security/_index.md

 {{< img src="security_platform/cws/workload_security_rules.png" alt="Cloud Workload Security detection rules in the Datadog app" width="100%">}}

-Workload Security uses the Datadog Agent, so if you’re already using Datadog to monitor your environment, there’s no need to provision additional resources or introduce new agents.
-If you don't already have the Datadog Agent set up, [start with setting up the Agent][1].
+Workload Security uses the Datadog Agent, so if you’re already using Datadog to monitor your environment (within the [supported versions and platforms][1]), there’s no need to provision additional resources or introduce new agents.
+If you don't already have the Datadog Agent set up, [start with setting up the Agent][2] on a [supported operating system][1].
 As a part of the Datadog platform, you can combine real-time threat detection with metrics, logs, traces, and other telemetry to see the full context surrounding a potential attack on your workloads.

 ## Get started